Last updated May 25, 2018

 To make such requests, contact us at firstname.lastname@example.org.

-We transfer personal data from the EEA, the United Kingdom, and Switzerland to other countries, some of which have not been determined by the European Commission to have an adequate level of data protection.
+We transfer personal data from the EEA, the United Kingdom, and Switzerland to other countries or regions, some of which have not been determined by the European Commission to have an adequate level of data protection.
 When we do, we use a variety of legal mechanisms, including contracts and standard contractual clauses / model clauses, so that your rights and protections travel with your data.
 Pursuant to the Privacy Shield, Pokémon remains liable for the transfer of personal data to third parties acting as our agents unless we can prove we were not a party to the events giving rise to the damages.

 We also comply with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework with respect to the collection, use, and retention of personal information transferred from the European Union, the United Kingdom, and/or Switzerland to the United States.
 We have certified to the U.S. Department of Commerce that we adhere to the Privacy Shield Principles, and we are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.
 If there is any conflict between the terms in this Privacy Notice and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification page, please visit the Privacy Shield List for Pokémon.